GoblinArchives/LiminalHorror/Liminal Horror System/Character Creation/Steps.md

 **(+_Stability)** is a tag that  special items have to indicate that they provide protection from stress and reduce it before it is applied to HP.
 Any excess damage or stress (past 0 HP) is applied to the appropriate attribute.

-If stress would take a PC's HP exactly to 0, the player must roll on the [Stress Fallout](https://goblinarchives.github.io/LiminalHorror/Liminal%20Horror%20System/Stress%20and%20Fallout/) table.

 ## 3. Investigator Details
 - Choose a name for your character,
 - Roll a [background](https://goblinarchives.github.io/LiminalHorror/Liminal%20Horror%20System/Character%20Creation/Names%20and%20Background/).
 This informs their knowledge and potential skills.